astral-sh/packse/README.md

 By default, packages are published to the Test PyPI server.

+Credentials must be provided via the `PACKSE_PYPI_PASSWORD` environment variable. `PACKSE_PYPI_USERNAME` can be used to set a username if not using an API token.

 ### Testing scenarios

 Published scenarios can then be tested with your choice of package manager.